encodingx/binary/README.md

 `bitfield:"<length>,<offset>"`

 #### Length
 The bit-length of a field.
+The sum of lengths of all fields must not exceed 32.

 #### Offset
 The number of places the bit field should be shifted left from the rightmost section of a 32-bit sequence for its position in that sequence to be appropriate.